tj/punt/Readme.md

 # Punt

-  A small layer on top of node's core __UDP__ module to make fast messaging even simpler.
+  A small layer on top of node's core __UDP__ module to make fast volatile messaging even simpler.

 ## Installation